Impact of the local valley splitting on the coherence of conveyor-belt spin shuttling in $^{28}$Si/SiGe: Results

 \subsection{Valley splitting map}

-In order to explore the impact of $\EVS$ on spin-coherent conveyor-mode shuttling, we map the local valley splitting utilizing the strong renormalization of $g_{R\nu}$ when the local valley splitting matches the Zeeman splitting~\cite{volmer24}.
+In order to explore the impact of $\EVS$ on spin-coherent conveyor-mode shuttling, we map the local valley splitting utilizing the strong renormalization of the shuttled electron $g$-factor $g_{R\nu}$ ($\nu$ represents the valley state) when the local valley splitting matches the Zeeman splitting~\cite{volmer24}.
 Notably, we directly measure the valley splitting of a QD.
-We do not approximate the valley-splitting by measuring the singlet-triplet splitting within one QD as it is the case for other methods.
+The matching is independent of the initialized valley state (see Supplementary Note I) and we do not approximate the valley splitting by measuring the singlet-triplet splitting within one QD as it is the case for other methods.
 For one trace $\EVS(d)$, we record $P_\text{S}$ for various $B$ (stepped by \SI{5}{\milli\tesla}) following the pulse sequence using $n_\text{rep}=1$, a constant frequency of $f=\SI{20}{\mega \hertz}$ for all $d\in[\SI{0}{\nano\meter}, \SI{392}{\nano\meter}]$ (Fig.~\ref{fig:Setup_VS_map}d).
 In contrast to Ref.~\cite{volmer24}, we observe larger variations of $\EVS$ and need to expand the scanned $B$ range in order to identify the spin-valley anticrossings for all $d$ (black dashed spline line in Fig.~\ref{fig:Setup_VS_map}e), where $\EVS$ equals the local Zeeman energy of the shuttled QD positioned at distance $d$ for a fixed time $\tau_\text{W}(B)$ as plotted in the right panel of Fig.~\ref{fig:Setup_VS_map}e.
-The chosen dependence of $\tau_\text{W}$ on $B$ ensures that the acquired Larmor-phase $\varphi_W \propto B\cdot\tau_\text{W}$ at $d$ is balanced with $B$ for optimal visibility of the spin-valley anticrossings (see Supplementary Note I for details).
+The chosen dependence of $\tau_\text{W}$ on $B$ ensures that the acquired Larmor-phase $\varphi_W \propto B\cdot\tau_\text{W}$ at $d$ is balanced with $B$ for optimal visibility of the spin-valley anticrossings (see Supplementary Note II for details).